rkuma183/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    Python 2.7.6
    </pre>

-   CAUTION: The sub-version that comes installed with MacOS may be obsolete and needs to be <a href="#UpgradePython">upgraded</a>.
+   CAUTION: The sub-version of Python that comes installed with MacOS may be obsolete and needs to be <a href="#UpgradePython">upgraded</a>.
    But keep to version 2, not version 3 of Python.